Dumat al-Jandal: Roman period

+In AD 106, Dumah was incorporated into the Roman Empire by the emperor Trajan, after annexing the Nabataean Kingdom.
+Dumah became the part of the province of Arabia Petraea.
+In the fourth century, the region of Dumah was re-defined by the Romans as Palaestina Salutaris.

-Dumatha remained integral to the Limes Arabicus for over four centuries, serving as the easternmost settlement along the limes.
+Dumah remained integral to the Limes Arabicus for over four centuries, serving as the easternmost settlement along the limes.
 In AD 269, the place was mentioned by Zenobia, the Queen of Palmyra, as a city with an immune fortress.
 After her forces had captured the city, the Marid Castle withstood the attack in her revolt against the Romans.
-Later in the fifth century, the city became the capital of the kingdom of Kinda.

 Byzantine and Sasanian clients

 The ancient oasis town was among a number of cities that the Pre-Islamic Arabs would travel to as part of the sequence of market fairs held annually.
 In contrast to the other market cities, Duma was characterized by its disputed political sovereignty between Arab clients of the Byzantines and Sasanians that made claims to it.
 The markets of Duma specialized in slavery and prostitution with the Banu Kalb, the dominant tribal group in the area, being known to practice slavery more than other tribes.

 In 2017, a Paleo-Arabic Christian graffito discovered near al-Jawf and dating to AD 548/9, known as the Dumat al-Jandal inscription, was published.
 The inscription reads "May be remembered.
 May God remember Ḥgʿ{b/n}w son of Salama/Sa-lāma/Salima {in} the m[onth] (gap) year 443 [AD 548/549]."